blab/ncov-forecasting-fit/script/README.md

 2. Defines the list of locations and models to process.
 3. Calls the formatting function to create a formatted DataFrame for each combination of model, location, and pivot date.
 4. Saves the formatted growth advantage data for all locations, models, and variants for each pivot date to a CSV file.

+This process can be found in the script ./tidy_growth_adv.py.